Homemade Burrito Seasoning

-Bye bye, Old El Paso seasoning packets.
-Hello, homemade burrito spice mix.
-This cheeky copycat recipe of the popular spice blend not only allows you to tailor the flavors to your taste it is also extremely versatile and works for a variety of Mexican dishes including tacos, enchiladas, fajitas, and nachos.
+Bye bye, Old El Paso packets.
+Hello, homemade burrito seasoning.
+This cheeky copycat recipe of the popular spice blend not only allows you to tailor the flavors to your taste, it is also extremely versatile and works for a variety of Mexican dishes including tacos, enchiladas, fajitas, and nachos.
+Plus it comes together in 5 minutes with pantry spices you already have.
 Mexican Monday and Taco Tuesdays just got that much easier!

-I stopped buying burrito spice mixes to save money initially.
-Now that I realized that I can also control the quality of the ingredients and use it for a whole range of Mexican dishes, from tacos, enchiladas, fajitas, to nachos to name a few, I won’t go back to the store bought ones.
-Plus, it only takes 5 minutes to make and I can adjust the spiciness to suit the family.
-A from-scratch win in my books!
+I stopped buying Mexican spice blends to save money initially.
+Then I realized that I can also control the quality of the ingredients and use it for a whole range of Mexican dishes and proteins, from chicken, beef, to veggies.
+Needless to say that I haven’t gone back buying the packs since.

-If you loved this Burrito Spice Mix Recipe or any other recipe on my website, please leave a 🌟 star rating below.
+If you loved this Burrito Seasoning Recipe or any other recipe on my website, please leave a 🌟 star rating below.
 Thank you!

 Ingredients